amina-haq/JET-Coding-Assignment/README.md

 ## How It Works

-When a user enters a UK postcode in the search bar, the Flask app sends a request to the Just Eat API to fetch restaurant data for that area.
-The JSON response from the API is parsed to extract only the relevant information: restaurant name, cuisines, rating, and address.
+When the user enters a UK postcode in the search bar, the Flask app sends a request to the API to get restaurant data for that area.
+The JSON response from the API is parsed to extract only the relevant information: name, cuisines, rating, and address.
 The first 10 restaurants are displayed as individual cards on the webpage.
 The interface is designed to be simple and user-friendly, with a “Clear Search” button appearing after a search to allow users to easily start a new query.

 ## Installation